EmrhT/Kubernetes-Vault-Inject-Secret/README.md

-# Kubernetes Vault Inject Secret
+# Injecting Secrets into Kubernetes Pods with Hashicorp Vault

 A simple use-case with two tier (Flask and MySQL) web application with Vault on Kubernetes.